anzarshaikh9/Cyclistic_analytics_2023--EXCEL-SQL-TABLEAU/README.md

 - Tableau - Data Visualization
 <br>

+***
 ## Data Manipulation

 In this dataset, minimal cleaning was required, primarily involving some data formatting.
 In Excel, I created a column called 'ride_length' to calculate the duration of each ride by subtracting the 'started_at' column from the 'ended_at' column (e.g., =D2-C2).
 This new column was formatted as HH:MM:SS.
 Following this, I proceeded to the analysis step.
 <br>
 <br>

+***
 ## Data Analysis & Visualization

+Before beginning the analysis, I set up a schema in MySQL named 'cyclistic' to organize the database effectively.
+Within this schema, I created a table called 'tripdata_2023' to store the relevant data.
+After setting up the table, I imported all the necessary data into 'tripdata_2023', ensuring that the data was properly structured and ready for analysis.
+This setup allowed for efficient data management and streamlined the subsequent analytical processes.

+***
 1. Conducting a comprehensive data exploration and generating detailed summary statistics for bike trips in the year 2023.
 This includes calculating the total number of bike trips and determining the proportion of trips taken by members versus casual users.
 Additionally, ride length metrics such as the maximum, minimum, and average ride lengths will be analyzed.
 These statistics will be computed separately for both member and casual users to provide a clear comparison.
 <br>